scarborough-courtney/ohimanual/content/gathering_appropriate_data.md

 * university websites
 * non-profit organizations

 All data must be rescaled to specific reference points (targets) before being combined with the Toolbox; therefore setting these reference points at the appropriate scale is a fundamental component of any OHI assessment.
 This requires your assessment team to interpret the philosophy of each Index goal and sub-goal using the best available data and indicators.
-Some indicators already are scaled (e.g. from 0-1 or 0-10), and can easily be incorporated into your assessment since the reference points have already been identified.
+Some indicators already are scaled (e.g., from 0-1 or 0-10), and can easily be incorporated into your assessment since the reference points have already been identified.

 ### Gathering responsibilities